mamba2410/picowalker/README.md

 make
 ```

-Then copy over the `picowalker.uf2` to the pico and it should work
+Then copy over the `picowalker.uf2` to the pico and it should work.
+Alternatively, debugging with SWD.

 ### Mac